Perfect your value proposition to convert more readers into subscribers

 • Product or service: what is the product or service that creates value, solves problems and justifies the creation of value for the customer?

-2. Work on your why, what and how
+Why, what and how

 For this second section, we’re going to work from The Golden Circle framework laid out by Simon Sinek.